apache/superset/CONTRIBUTING.md

 ## Testing

-Tests can then be run with:
+Python tests can be run with:

     ./run_tests.sh

+We use [Mocha](https://mochajs.org/), [Chai](http://chaijs.com/) and [Enzyme](http://airbnb.io/enzyme/) to test Javascript.
+Tests can be run with:

+    cd /caravel/caravel/assets/javascripts
+    npm i
+    npm run test

+## Linting

 Lint the project with: